 Standards of Decision-Making Across Cultures (MA)

+The acquired knowledge from the fields of sinology, history, philosophy, religious studies, economics, social and cultural anthropology, and the history of science will enable them to gain skills in the fields of communication and critical thinking, as well as to work in an independent, solution-oriented, critical, analytical, and application-oriented manner in various professional circumstances requiring expertise from humanities, area studies, and social sciences.
 The specific expertise opens job perspectives for the graduate in professions concerned with culture, politics and business, as well as in intercultural work environments where the aforementioned fields of study intersect.
 Graduates will be capable to take a culturally sensitive and discerning stance when participating in real world decision-making, both in an international and specifically Asian-European context.
 Their skills and expertise to operate in an international environment qualifies them for leadership positions.

 The programme consists of the following modules:

-- Modul 6: Rationalities of Decision-Making
+- Module 6: Rationalities of Decision-Making

-- Modul 9: Developing Transcultural Sensitivities
+- Module 9: Developing Transcultural Sensitivities

-- Modul 10: Master Thesis
+- Module 10: Master Thesis

-Degree type: Master of Arts (MA)
+Degree type: Master of Arts (M.A.)

 Type of study: Master